ramtaruman/Ember/README.md

 # Ember

-A minimalist, responsive card guessing game built entirely in vanilla HTML, CSS, and JavaScript.
+A minimalist, tiny little card game.

 ## The Game